sapegin/grunt-webfont/Readme.md

 #### [htmlDemo] `boolean` (default: `true`)

-If `true`, a .html will be available in `destCSS` to test the render.
+If `true`, an HTML file will be available in `destCSS` folder to test the render.
 If `stylesheet` is not `css`, will be set to false automatically.

 #### [skip] `boolean` (default: `false`)